-Considering adding a black stain to your wood project?
+Considering adding a black wood stain to your wood project?
 Check out Varathane Black stain – our full review & how it looks on 7 types of wood!

 I’ve really been enjoying testing out different wood stains lately and I was interested to try and compare the two Varathane black stain colors.